1st Infantry Division (United States): World War I

 On the morning of 23 October, the first American shell of the war was fired towards German lines by a First Division artillery unit.
 Two days later, the 2nd Battalion of the 16th Infantry had suffered the first American casualties of the war.

 By April 1918, the German Army had pushed to within 40 mi of Paris.
 In reaction to this thrust, the division moved into the Picardy Sector to bolster the exhausted French First Army.
 To the division's front lay the small village of Cantigny, situated on the high ground overlooking a forested countryside.
 The 28th Infantry Regiment attacked the town, and within 45 minutes captured it along with 250 German soldiers.
 It was the first American victory of the war.
 The 28th was thereafter named the "Black Lions of Cantigny."

 First Division monument on the Meuse-Argonne Battlefield, France.

 Gunners of the 6th Field Artillery, 1st Division, in action near Exermont, France, October 1918.

 Soissons was taken by the 1st Division in July 1918.
 The Soisson's victory was costly – 700 men were killed or wounded.
 (One of them, Private Francis Lupo of Cincinnati, was missing in action for 85 years, until his remains were discovered on the former battlefield in 2003.
-The Remains of Pfc Charles McAllister, recovered with Francis Lupo were not identified and reburied until August 21, 2024).
+The remains of Private First Class Charles McAllister, recovered with Francis Lupo were not identified and reburied until August 21, 2024).
 The 1st Division took part in the first offensive by an American army in the war, and helped to clear the Saint-Mihiel salient by fighting continuously from 11 to 13 September 1918.
 The last major World War I battle was fought in the Meuse-Argonne Forest.
 The division advanced a total of seven kilometers and defeated, in whole or part, eight German divisions.
 This victory was mainly due to the efforts of Colonel George C. Marshall, who began the war as the division's deputy chief of staff before being elevated to G-3 for the entire AEF in July 1918.
 Combat operations ended with the implementation of the terms of the Armistice on 11 November 1918.
 At the time the division was at Sedan, the farthest American penetration of the war, and was the first to cross the Rhine into occupied Germany.

 By the end of the war, the division had reported it had suffered 4,964 killed in action, 17,201 wounded in action, and 1,056 missing or died of wounds.
 Five division soldiers received Medals of Honor.

 The division's dog mascot was a mixed-breed terrier known as Rags.
 Rags was adopted by the division in 1918 and remained its mascot until his death in 1936.
-Rags achieved notoriety and celebrity as a war dog, after saving many lives in the crucial Argonne Campaign by delivering a vital message despite being bombed and gassed.
+Rags achieved notoriety and celebrity as a war dog, after saving many lives in the crucial Argonne campaign by delivering a vital message despite being bombed and gassed.